djacheson/Coursera_DataScience/Reproducible_Research/RepData_PeerAssesment1_DONE/PA1_template.md

 ## What is the average daily activity pattern?
 -----------

-First, get the average daily activity pattern using the plyr package:
+First, calculate the average daily activity pattern using the plyr package:

 ```r
 library(plyr)